openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `invalid_proof`: The `proof` in the Credential Request was invalid, for example:
   * No key proof was provided (the `proof` field was not present)
   * The provided key proof was not bound to a nonce provided by the Credential Issuer
+* `invalid_encryption_parameters`: This error occurs when the encryption parameters in the Credential Request are either invalid or missing.
+In the latter case, it indicates that the Credential Issuer requires the Credential Response to be sent encrypted, but the Credential Request does not contain the necessary encryption parameters.

 This is a non-normative example of a Credential Error Response: